matijapretnar/proofs/README.md

 * `syntax.elf`: abstract syntax

 ### Static semantics
+* `signature.elf`: definitions of signatures (ones assigning types to operation symbols)
-* `subtyping.elf`: subtyping relation
+* `subtyping.elf`: definition of the subtyping relation
 * `subtyping-lemmas.elf`: reflexivity and transitivity of subtyping
-* `typing.elf`: typing judgements
+* `typing.elf`: definition of typing judgements
 * `typing-lemmas.elf`: various typing lemmas, mainly substitution lemma

 ### Dynamic semantics
-* `operational.elf`: small step and big step operational semantics
+* `operational.elf`: definition of small step and big step operational semantics
-* `small-to-big.elf`: first half of the proof of equivalence of the two semantics
+* `small-to-big.elf`: first half of the equivalence of the two semantics
-* `big-to-small.elf`: second half of the proof of equivalence of the two semantics
+* `big-to-small.elf`: second half of the equivalence of the two semantics

 ### Safety theorems
-* `progress.elf`: the proof of the progress theorem
+* `progress.elf`: the progress theorem
-* `preservation.elf`: the proof of the preservation theorem
+* `preservation.elf`: the preservation theorem